herlev/barec/readme.md

 `reading_equal` compares decoded values structurally, `reading_skip`
-walks past one message without touching the caps (for framing concatenated streams or forwarding), and enums also get a `*_name` function returning the variant's name for logging.
+walks past one message without touching the caps (for framing concatenated streams or forwarding), `reading_size` computes the exact encoded size of a value without encoding it, and enums also get a `*_name` function returning the variant's name for logging.

+`READING_SCHEMA_HASH` is a hash of the declared schema, covering its names, values, and structure.
+Peers can exchange it in a handshake to check that both sides use the same schema version. `barec hash` prints it for every type in a schema.

 `barec check` validates a schema without writing anything.
 A `barec.conf` next to the schema is picked up automatically, and flags